Mario Agosti

-Mario Agosti (21 July 1904 - June 1992) was an Italian javelin thrower, speciality in which he was 7th at the 1934 European Athletics Championships.
+Mario Agosti (21 July 1904 – June 1992) was an Italian javelin thrower, speciality in which he was 7th at the 1934 European Athletics Championships.

 Four-time national champion at senior level.

 Biography

-Agosti was also a football player.
+Agosti was also a footballer.
 After completing his competitive career in 1937 he was first FIDAL coach, then sports manager and first President of the CONI Provincial Committee of Pordenone, the city where he died in June 1992.